Carl Kurlander

 Kurlander is also the producer of the award-winning documentary The Shot Felt 'Round The World, also known as A Shot That Saved The World, which won Best Documentary at the San Luis Obisbo Film Festival and has been picked up for broadcast by the Smithsonian Channel.
 The film is about Jonas Salk and his team at the University of Pittsburgh who pulled together with a nation to conquer one of the most feared diseases of the twentieth century, polio, and current efforts to finish the job and make the world polio free.
 Shot began as a class project at the University of Pittsburgh based on footage culled from the 50th Anniversary Celebration of the Salk vaccine.
-The updated version of the film features a rare film interview with Bill Gates speaking about the current polio eradication effort.
+The updated version of the film features an interview with Bill Gates speaking about the current polio eradication effort.
+Though winning the CINE Golden Eagle Award when it first came out for best Science Program, the film received renewed attention during the COVID pandemic leading to Kurlander appearing on CBS Sunday Morning segment about "How The Fight Against Polio Was Won" and the film "Chasing Covid" which Kurlander produced and directed.

+Kurlander also produced the film "Burden of Genius" about transplant pioneer Dr. Thomas Starzl who turned the idea of organ transplantation-- once thought to be science fiction-- into an everyday miracle which has saved countless lives.
+That film has won several Best Documentary Prizes and screened at leading medical centers around the world from Harvard's Mass General to Stanford, and from New Delhi to Hiroshima.

+Kurlander produced the Starz TV ten part TV series "The Chair" with Chris Moore ("Project Greenlight", "Good Will Hunting") and Zach Quinto which documented two directors in Pittsburgh making two different movies from the same screenplay.
+The show won the 2015 Best Reality Programming from the TV Critic's Association.

-In addition to continuing to teach as a senior lecturer at the University of Pittsburgh, Kurlander is also the President and CEO of the Steeltown Entertainment Project, a non-profit whose mission is to build a vibrant and sustainable entertainment industry in Southwestern Pennsylvania.
-In June 2013, Kurlander moderated a panel at the Producers Guild of America's "Produced By" Conference called "Beyond Hollywood: The Promise of Regional Production Centers" where he discussed the city of Pittsburgh's efforts to take advantage of the current disruption in Hollywood to develop their own sector of the entertainment industry.
+In addition to continuing to teach as a senior lecturer at the University of Pittsburgh, Kurlander is also the Director of the Pitt in LA program there as well as Founding Producer of the Pittsburgh Lens at the Center for Creativity.
+He has been involved in non-profit activities developing innovative "Youth and Media" programs and helping develop Southwestern PA as a player in the film and television industry.
+Carl has also written articles for the L.A.
+Times, Deadline.com, the Pittsburgh Post-Gazette, the Cleveland Plain Dealer, and The Conversation which have been republished in publications from Scientific American to MS. Magazine.